CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Do I need a lawyer to file Form 19?
 No. Many importers file Form 19 protests themselves through ACE Portal or with the help of a licensed customs broker.
 You do not need a lawyer.
 A customs broker is sufficient for straightforward IEEPA protest filings.

 What if CBP announces Phase 2 before my protest deadline?
 If CBP announces a Phase 2 that covers your entries before your protest deadline, you may be able to use Phase 2 instead.
-However, there is no announced timeline for Phase 2 as of April 2026, and CBP has explicitly declined to provide details.
+As of May 2026, CBP has not announced a Phase 2 launch date and has explicitly declined to provide details.
+Industry expectation is Q3-Q4 2026, but that is not a CBP commitment.
 Don't wait for Phase 2 if your protest deadline is approaching – file the protest to preserve your rights, and if Phase 2 emerges, you can evaluate it then.